devgabrielav/fantasy-blacksmith/README.md

 # Project Fantasy Blacksmith

 # Context
-This is a CRUD project made with layered architecture, simulating a blacksmith store with: orders and products.
+This is a Backend, CRUD project made with layered architecture, simulating a blacksmith store with: orders and products.

 Along with the login route with validations, it's possible to:
   - GET orders and products;